rvarela11/reddit_clone/README.md

 ###Super Bonus

 Use the actual reddit API for additional functionality!
+(You'll need to read about the [request](https://www.npmjs.com/package/request) module.)